mpound/pdrtpy/README.rst

 We also support fitting of temperatures and column densities to |H2| excitation diagrams.

+Up to date documentation can be found at `pdrtpy.readthedocs.io <http://pdrtpy.readthedocs.io/>`_.

 What is a PDR?
 ==============
 Photodissociation regions (PDRs) include all of the neutral gas in the